 Licensing, Certification, and Career Opportunities

-After completing a nursing program in Canada, graduates must obtain licensure to practice as Registered Nurses (RNs) and can also pursue valuable work experience through post-study opportunities:
+After completing a nursing program in Canada, graduates must obtain licensure to practice as Registered Nurses (RNs) with the nursing regulatory authority in the province or territory where they plan to work and can also pursue valuable work experience through post-study opportunities:

 Licensing and Certification: